dacasals/challenge_mle/docs/challenge.md

   - __save
   - __load_model
   - get_model
-- As mentioned above, all configs are contained in the yaml file and is accessed with ModelConfigLoader.
+- As mentioned above, all configs are contained in the yaml file and is accessed with `ModelConfigLoader` class.

 ### Part II.
 API implementation